wilSecord/cs160-final/README.md

 - Analysis of other states
 - Degrees of collaboration, in order to more accurately determine influence (e.g. discriminating between 'one-off' collaborations and frequent collaborations)
 - Public availability of interactive visualizer
+- Analysis of [ListenBrainz](https://listenbrainz.org/) database for musical similarity of inspired artists

 ## Expected Timeline